r-grandorder/tri-hermes/en/pages/atlantis.md

 And one of those times is gonna be with those freakin' weaklings!?

 **Caenis:**
-That bastard...That goddamn bastard! ! !
+That bastard...That goddamn bastard!!!
 That does it!
 I'm tired of playing it nice.

 **Caenis:**
 Kirschtaria can find out I've taken care of Chaldea myself after I've wiped them from the face of the Earth!